hjiang36/OralEye/README.md

 ## Core Function Manual
 ### Discovery & Pairing
 The OralEye devices are configured to be discoverable through both Wifi and Bluetooth.
+Wifi discovery is done through mDNS protocol and used for discovery of devices that already on same local network with the host.
+Bluetooth discover is used for first time pairing, device setup and troubleshooting.

 ### Streaming